 Hello everyone and happy Monday!
-So one of the most common questions we receive here at News of St. John usually relates to the current status of Caneel Bay.
+So one of the most common questions we receive here at News of St. John usually relates to the current status of Caneel Bay, so this an Update on Caneel Bay.
 As many of you probably know by now, Caneel Bay is currently in shambles.
 The resort, which spans 170 acres and lies within the Virgin Islands National Park, sustained extreme damage during Hurricane Irma.
 And sadly, not much has happened on the property since the September 6th storm, and many of you may be wondering why.
 Well the answer is pretty complicated.
 We’re going to do our best to break it down to you today with the help of the National Parks Traveler.

 Ok, so first let’s go back to 1956 when Laurance Rockefeller bought a large swath of land and donated it to the National Park Service.
 Rockefeller initially kept the 170-acre parcel that Caneel Bay sits on so it could become a resort.
 Then in 1983, the Jackson Hole Preserve, a conservation organization established by Rockefeller, donated the Caneel land to the Virgin Islands National Park.
 At that time, the donation came with a Retained Use Estate agreement (RUE).
 The RUE gave the Jackson Hole Preserve the ability to use the property and its facilities for a period of 40 years.

 So the end of that 40-year period is September 2023.
 When this RUE was established back in 1983, the thought was that the buildings and pretty much the entire resort would be donated back to the National Park Service.